emited/flow/README.md

 ## Results

 **Note**: This implementation currently uses bilinear interpolation for warping.
 The gaussian warping scheme will be integrated shortly into pytorch.
+Take a look at the pull request [here](https://github.com/pytorch/pytorch/pull/5487) for a status update.